Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 While some individuals have no issues with their wisdom teeth, others can experience several problems:

-• Impacted Wisdom Teeth: This is when the wisdom teeth don’t have enough space to emerge fully or properly.
+• Impacted Teeth: This is when the wisdom teeth don’t have enough space to emerge fully or properly.
 They may grow sideways or remain trapped beneath the gum line.

 • Infections and Cysts: If the teeth are only partially erupted, bacteria can get trapped, causing infections or the formation of cysts.